-The natives in Zultepec-Tacoaque area were known as the Acolhua that worshiped Mesoamerican gods at the Pyramids of Tecoaquea and were allies of the Aztec.
-During the second wave of Spaniards that landed in Mesoamerica around 1520, a group of about 500 soldiers, women, and children made their way from the east cost of modern-day Mexico to Tenochtitlan.
-The Spaniard-led group attracted locals eager to resist the Aztec who had asserted their dominance in the region and forced smaller tribes into tributary relationships.
+The natives in Zultepec-Tacoaque area were known as the Acolhua.
+They worshiped Mesoamerican gods at the Pyramids of Tecoaquea and were allies of the Aztec.
+During the second wave of Spaniards who landed in Mesoamerica around 1520, a group of about 500 soldiers, women, and children made their way from the east coast of modern-day Mexico to Tenochtitlan, headed for the Aztec capitol.

-But the group never made it to the Aztec capital.
-At some point along their trek, they were intercepted by the Acolhua, a Mesoamerican tribe allied with the Aztec, and taken prisoner.
-What the Acolhua did when they came into contact with the Spanish and what happened at Tecoaque reshapes commonly held beliefs about how indigenous Mesoamerican groups acquiesced to European outsiders.
-The Acolhua weren't submissive, putting up strong resistance, an incredibly bloody one that researchers are now just uncovering.
+The group never made it to their destination.
+At some point along their trek, they were intercepted and taken prisoner by the Acolhua.
+The archaeological findings of the events at Tecoaque reshape commonly held beliefs about how indigenous Mesoamerican groups reacted to European outsiders.
+The Acolhua weren't submissive, instead putting up a strong, incredibly bloody resistance that researchers have only recently unearthed.

 Sacrificial Victims Had Their Hearts Removed By Priests While They Were Still Alive

-Based on what is known about Aztec sacrifice, the Spaniards taken captive in 1520 would have been sacrificed in a very specific way.
-According to historians, the Aztec flayed their victims alive, cutting open their chests
+Based on what is known about Aztec sacrifice, the Spaniards taken captive in 1520 would have been killed in a very specific way.
+According to historians, the Aztec flayed their victims alive in a sacrificial ceremony:

-"...as the victim was laid out on the platform.
+The victim was laid out on the platform.
 Four priests were at the back holding each limb, and a fifth priest would actually insert a knife, cut the chest open, tear the heart out and offer it to the sun.
 The heart was placed on a sacred vessel and then the vessel was brought down the steps.
-The victim sometimes was rolled down the steps and priests were receiving the victim at the bottom of the temple.
-When the heart was taken out and it was offered up to the sun, to the god, it was the most precious of all the offerings humans could give to the gods."

 The Acolhua Refused To Eat Pig Meat, Instead Preferring The Taste Of Their Human Victims

 When the Acolhua took the estimated 550 humans captive in 1520, they also seized many animals, including horses and pigs.
-The Acolhua would have used the horses they took but they simply slaughtered the pigs.
-As a European animal brought to Mesoamerican, pigs were completely new to the Acolhua.
-They refused to eat the flesh of pigs and merely discarded the animals' bodies after killing them.
-There have been extensive pig bone discoveries in the wells at Zultépec-Tecoaque.
+The Acolhua would have used the horses as working animals, but they simply slaughtered the pigs.
+With no previous contact with this European animal, pigs were completely new to the Mesoamerican Acolhua.

 Captives Were Sacrificed Every Few Days Over A Period Of Months

-Based on the remains found at Zultépec-Tecoaque, more than 500 Spanish captives were sacrificed.
-The evidence indicates that priests took prisoners every day or two to offer to different gods.
-The Aztec had a sacred calendar, as well as an agricultural one, to keep track of what sacrifices were needed when.
+Based on the remains found at Zultépec-Tecoaque, archaeologists determined more than 500 captives from a Spanish caravan were among those sacrificed.
+The evidence indicates that priests took prisoners every day or two as offerings to various gods.
+The Aztec had a sacred calendar (as well as an agricultural one) to keep track of what sacrifices were needed when.

-Some of the prisoners, especially those killed near where they were kept, may have been offered to Huitzilopochtli, the god of war, sun, and human sacrifice during the ritual celebration of Panquetzaliztli.
-Captives were also sacrificed in the "Central Square, where are the temples dedicated to Ehécatl-Quetzalcóatl, deity of the wind, and Tezcatlipoca, god of heaven and the earth; the South Plaza with its temples to Tlaloc, god of rain, and Mictlantecuhtli, deity of death."
+Some of the prisoners, especially those killed near where they were kept, may have been offered to Huitzilopochtli, the god of war, sun, and human sacrifice, during the ritual celebration of Panquetzaliztli.
+Captives were also sacrificed in a central square, where there were temples dedicated to Ehécatl-Quetzalcóatl, deity of the wind, and Tezcatlipoca, god of heaven and the earth.
+Sacrifices made in the plaza to the south were more agriculturally focused, since that was where temples to Tlaloc, god of rain, and Mictlantecuhtli, deity of death, were built.

 The Acolhua Kept The Captives In Their Old Homes While They Built New Ones For Themselves

 The size of the group captured by the Acolhua necessitated new buildings and accommodations at their capital city Zultépec.
-The Acolhua set out to build new domiciles for themselves while holding the captives in their old homes.
-The archeological finds in the makeshift cells used to hold the prisoners reveal that many of the captives were killed near those rooms and in the proximity of other prisoners as the Acolhua asked the gods to protect them from strangers.
+The Acolhua set out to build new domiciles for themselves while holding the captives in their old homes in makeshift cells.
+Archaeologists found evidencet that the captives were killed near those rooms and in the proximity of other prisoners as the Acolhua asked the gods to protect them from strangers.